 - Carnivalesque (in which the characters temporarily take over from figures of authority and often make mischief, but control their own worlds for a time.
 See: The Hobbit, Narnia Chronicles, Harry The Dirty Dog.
 Carnivalesque texts take children out of Arcadia but ensure a sense of security by bringing them back.
 They allow an introduction to death, which inevitably follows the insight about the linearity of time.)

 - Postlapsarian (in which a pastoral setting tends to be replaced by an urban one, and collective protagonists are exchanged for individuals.
 First person point of view is common.
 Time is linear.
 The main character knows that time is linear, so death becomes a central theme.
 Harmony gives way to chaos.
-The social, moral, political, and sexual innocence of the child is interrogated.
+Postlapsarian children’s literature interrogates the social, moral, political, and sexual innocence of the child.
 These texts exist to introduce children to adulthood and death, and encourages them to grow up, or helps them out with it.
 In these stories, there is no going back.)